 Over the next two decades, the number of seniors living in Toronto is set to increase dramatically – from one in seven in 2011 to one in four by 2036.

-Oasis is a grassroots, healthy living model that developed organically in an apartment building in Kingston, Ontario.
+Oasis is a naturally occurring retirement community that developed organically in an apartment building in Kingston, Ontario.
 The senior residents themselves developed and now manage all aspects of programming, including community meals, social activities, an onsite personal support worker, and a participatory decision-making model where all seniors have voice.

-OpenLab has been working with Oasis over the past two years to study the model, document its progress and practices.
+OpenLab has been working with Oasis since 2015 to study the model, document its progress and practices.
 This includes a storytelling website about the experiences of people at Oasis to understand the impact of the program at the human level and through them, highlight challenges that might require attention from policymakers and funders as they wrestle with how to keep an aging society healthy.

 Currently, we are working to establish Oasis T.O., offering seniors in one Toronto apartment building new ways to age in place and in the process, demonstrate applicability of the model across different communities.